 - Combine the quinoa and vinaigrette: Once the quinoa is finished cooking and has absorbed all of the liquid, add it to the bowl with the vinaigrette.
 Stir to coat and allow the quinoa to absorb the lemon vinaigrette.
 Let it cool completely before adding the vegetables.

 - Prep the vegetables and combine: While the quinoa cools, chop the vegetables.
 Slice the scallions, chop the peppers, and run your knife through the Kalamata olives.
 Add them to the bowl.
 Slice the cucumber in half, then into quarters, and roughly chop.
 Add the bowl and stir.
-Finish with crumbled feta and serve.

 Tips for Cooking with Quinoa

-The star ingredient in this salad is quinoa, a nutrient-dense seed that is high in protein, fiber, and various vitamins and minerals.
+The star ingredient in this salad is quinoa, a nutrient-dense seed high in protein, fiber, and various vitamins and minerals.
 It’s also naturally gluten-free, making it a great option for people with celiac disease or gluten intolerance.
 However, sometimes quinoa can taste bitter, but there is an easy fix.

 - Place quinoa in a fine mesh sieve.